camillinaa/rnaseq-agent/README.md

 ---

-**Note**: This agent requires a valid Mistral AI API key for natural language processing.
-Mistral API provides a free tier with extensive use at: https://docs.mistral.ai/getting-started/quickstart/.
+**Note**: To use the Gemini API, you need an API key.
+You can create a key for free with a few clicks in Google AI Studio: https://aistudio.google.com/app/apikey.